GRAINS-Wheat futures firm; technical resistance weighs

 Investors were also making end-of-month adjustments to positions, analysts said.

-(Reporting by Christopher Walljasper; additional reporting by Gus Trompiz in Paris and Enrico Dela Cruz in Manila; editing by Will Dunham)
+(Reporting by Christopher Walljasper and P.J.
+Huffstutter; additional reporting by Gus Trompiz in Paris and Enrico Dela Cruz in Manila; editing by Will Dunham and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.